Seiya Suzuki Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 17th-ranked team ERA among all league pitching staffs (4.48).
+- The Nationals' 4.36 team ERA ranks 15th across all MLB pitching staffs.

-- Nationals pitchers combine to rank 16th in baseball in home runs given up (34 total, 1.2 per game).
+- Nationals pitchers combine to surrender 34 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Irvin will take the mound to start for the Nationals, his first of the season.
+- Corbin (1-4 with a 5.74 ERA and 21 strikeouts in 31 1/3 innings pitched) gets the start for the Nationals, his seventh of the season.

+- In his most recent appearance on Saturday against the Pittsburgh Pirates, the lefty went 5 1/3 innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.